gdivanov/NYC-Housing/README.md

 <img src="https://github.com/gdivanov/NYC-Housing/blob/master/Figures/Figure_7_Coeff_Lasso_Values.png" width="510" height="490">
 </p>

+Surprisingly enough the mean square error is very close to that of the Ridge.
+I am not entirely sure why that is but it is something for a later investigation.

 ### Random Forest Model

 Last but not least we want to use one decision tree type of model to make some regressive predictions as well.

 Random forest will branch subsets of our data into independant, smaller decision trees, and then boost out a weighted average of what features are most important.
-This is the so-called 'importance' determination of features - which is described in a more thorough investigation in another text file.
+This is the so-called 'importance' determination of features - which will be described in a more thorough investigation in another text file.

-First we create the model.

 ```
 #Create Random Forest Regressor